Rottweilers are a breed that is often misunderstood. People get confused about rottweiler relationship with children. Are rottweilers good with kids?

-As for actual interaction between rottie puppies and children?
-To date, there’s no documented evidence that supports a dangerous relationship between these two species.
+As for actual interaction between Rottie puppies and children?
+To date, no documented evidence supports a dangerous relationship between these two species.

-If an owner raises his or her rotti pup properly from day one (as is true with every breed).
+If an owner raises his or her Rottie pup properly from day one (as is true with every breed).
 Rotties will be extremely protective of their family and friendly towards strangers.

 Rottweiler Do Need Time

-If rotti dogs aren’t properly trained by their owner, though, rottwielers can become aggressive just like any other breed of dog.
+If Rottie dogs aren’t properly trained by their owner, though, rottweilers can become aggressive just like any other breed of dog.
 This means rotti pups should never meet another pet without supervision or interact with small animals unless supervised by an adult human being!

-As mentioned before, rottwe thrive when they have tons of love from their owners.
+As mentioned before, Rottie thrives when they have tons of love from their owners.
 Rottweilers are active dogs that enjoy staying physically fit by taking walks or playing at the park.

 Rotties will need a human owner who is willing to spend time outdoors with them!

 Since rotties were literally bred for herding cattle and protecting livestock.
-Rottwielers also have an extremely high prey drive which must be addressed when rotti pups are very young.
+Rottweilers also have an extremely high prey drive which must be addressed when Rottie pups are very young.

 This means it’s best not to introduce Rottweiler puppies to any small critters.
 Such as hamsters or gerbils because they could potentially attack and kill these other animals.

 As long as Rottie pups grow up around cats, though (if your family owns one).
 Chances there won’t be any problems between the rottweilers and cats.